Anchilee Scott-Kemmis

-Anchilee Scott-Kemmis, (แอนชิลี สก็อต-เคมมิส; born 30 July 1999) is a Thai-Australian model and beauty pageant titleholder who was crowned Miss Thailand World 2022.
-She will represent Thailand at the Miss World 2022 competition.
-Scott-Kemmis was previously crowned Miss Universe Thailand 2021 and represented Thailand at the Miss Universe 2021 pageant, but she failed to enter the Top 16 semifinals, officially ending Thailand's six-year streak of consecutive placements in Miss Universe, from 2015 through 2020.
+Anchilee Scott-Kemmis, (แอนชิลี สก็อต-เคมมิส; born 30 July 1999) is a Thai model and beauty pageant titleholder who was crowned Miss Universe Thailand 2021 and represented Thailand at the Miss Universe 2021 pageant.

 Early life and education

 Scott-Kemmis was born on 30 July 1999 to an Australian father and a Thai mother.
-She graduated from NIST International School in Bangkok and received a bachelor's degree in Sociology from the University of Sydney, Australia.
+She graduated from NIST International School in Bangkok and received a bachelor's degree in sociology from the University of Sydney, Australia.

-As a child, she often got critiqued on her body shape.
+As a child, she often got criticised for her body shape.
 Due to this, she started the “#RealSizeBeauty” campaign on social media to raise awareness for redefining beauty standards by celebrating individuality and body positivity.